 1950 John Deere BN - Narrowing Rear Wheel Width

 This tractor's rear wheel width is 74 inches, outside to outside.
 My little dump trailer is 72 inches in width between the sides.
 The more astute may see a problem there.
-I measured the wheel width before I bought the tractor, so I knew what I was getting myself into.
+I measured the wheel width before I bought the tractor, so I knew what I was getting myself into, although this job ended up being a huge endeavor.
 As I mentioned in the first blog posting of this tractor, the previous owner graciously offered to deliver the tractor to me, so I didn't have to do this painful job away from home.
-That would have been horrible.
+That would have been horrible, now that I know what it took to get the job done.

 This first photo is of the left side.
 If you look closely at the nuts relative to the round opening, the nuts barely (if at all) have room to rotate, and there's a small lip that makes it so a socket can't get all the way onto the lug nuts.
 This may be a problem.
 [I later found out that this small inner lip is actually a register for the center splined hub to fit into - more on that later.]